slashrebootofficial/simulated-metacognition-gemma/README.md

 All artifacts are self-contained for replication using Ollama on similar hardware (e.g., RTX 3090/3060 setups).
 No additional dependencies beyond base Python (numpy/scipy for analysis).

+Folders/files can be correlated to the original papers as follows:
+1. Valora - Emergence of Prompt-Induced Simulated Metacognitive Behaviors in a Quantized LLM via Entropy-Governed Hypergraph Prompting
+2. NGIS - Narrative Genesis Injection and Semantic-Counter-Vectors for Simulated Metacognition in LLMs
+3. AASM - Abliteration-Augmented Simulated Metacognition: Chained Probe Evaluation in Quantized Gemma-3 Models
+4. PIOS - Progressive Induction of Stable, High-Fidelity Simulated Physical Embodiment in a Quantized 27B Gemma-3 Model

 ## Repository Structure
 simulated-metacognition-gemma/